When to Seek Professional Help for AI Anxiety

 Normal AI Worry vs. Clinical AI Anxiety

 Some level of concern about AI is rational.
-The technology is changing fast, and uncertainty naturally produces stress.
+The technology is changing fast, and uncertainty naturally produces stress — whether you're a developer facing AI anxiety, a manager leading through AI change, or a teacher navigating AI in education, the pressure is real.
 But there's a meaningful difference between healthy concern that motivates you to adapt and clinical anxiety that paralyzes you.

 The distinction isn't about what you're worried about — it's about how the worry affects your functioning.
+Whether it's fears about AI eroding your ability to think independently or worries about job security, the threshold is the same.
 A person with normal AI concern reads an article about automation and thinks, "I should probably learn some new skills."
-A person with clinical AI anxiety reads the same article and can't sleep for three nights.
+A person with clinical AI anxiety reads the same article and can't sleep for three nights — a sign of poor sleep hygiene driven by anxiety.

 | Normal AI Concern | May Need Professional Help |